Vccccc/mynote/linux/bash-shell/bash.md

 ##### Pattern-matching operators
 **Operator** | **Meaning**
 :---------|:-----------
-${variable#pattern} | If the pattern matches the beginning of the variable's value, delete the shortest part that matches and return the rest.
+${variable#pattern} | If the pattern matches the beginning of the variable's value,delete the shortest part that matches and return the rest. |
-${variable##pattern} | If the pattern matches the beginning of the variable's value,
+${variable##pattern} | If the pattern matches the beginning of the variable's value, delete the longest part that matches and return the rest.